b3rz3rkr/bz-herdsman/README.md

 #### What we want to see:
 > 1. The code of the prototype is the main point of interest.
 Please:
-> - a.
-Describe your OOP and SOLID knowledge
+>    - Describe your OOP and SOLID knowledge
 >
-> - b.
-Describe your Patters and Best Practices knowledge
+>    - Describe your Patters and Best Practices knowledge
 >
-> - c.
-Describe your Code Style and Architectural knowledge
+>    - Describe your Code Style and Architectural knowledge
 > 2. Game Framework building skills
 > 3. All points from the AC must be completed.
 > 4. Points from the Additional (optional) AC can be skipped.
 But if they are completed, it will be a plus.

+#### What was improved, but not requested
+> 1. Animals can change behavior with changing constant `CONFIG.FOLLOW`
+> 2. Can be visible FPS Counter